pcockwell/blog/_posts/2017-02-16-ip-whitelisting-through-aws-elb-with-proxy-protocol.md

 > single-threaded concurrent code using coroutines, multiplexing I/O access
 > over sockets and other resources, [and] running network clients and servers

-Given the nature of this project, it made sense to leverage the built in support from `asyncio` for server protocols to handle the I/O portions of authorizing and forwarding request data.
+Given the nature of this project, it made sense to leverage the built-in support from `asyncio` for server protocols to handle the I/O portions of authorizing and forwarding request data.